csarnataro/error-proxy/README.md

 > A simple HTTP Proxy which randomly generates HTTP errors.

-Based on the configurations, it will proxy some of the incoming requests to a remote server, while some of them will just generate random HTTP errors (e.g. 404, 500, etc).
+Based on the configurations, it will proxy some of the incoming requests to the specified remote server, while some of them will just generate random HTTP errors (e.g. 404, 500, etc).

-### Use case:
+### Use case

 You may want to check that your application is tolerant to remote API failures.